 After completing the data import the processing is initiated by selecting the processing node in the workspace explorer and pressing the "Process Data" option in the "DATA PROCESSING" ribbon.

 Initial DC processing

-The main tools in the DC data processing are the pseudo section and the data profile (Figure 4).
+The first step in the processing is to ensure a well fitted DC mode.
+The main tools in the DC data processing are the pseudo section and the data profiles.

 Figure 4